 Controlled drug delivery based on cellular components can be achieved by exploiting disease-specific properties, but these require a rapid, sensitive, and selective method of detection in a biomolecular system.
 We propose a parallel decision-making system for disease detection and classification based on the fact that DNA computing along with biomolecular systems can be subjected to massively parallel processing.
 We designed and programmed a DNA strand displacement reaction to implement rule

-International Journal on Smart Sensing and Intelligent Systems , ISSUE 2, 944–965
+International Journal on Smart Sensing and Intelligent Systems, Volume 8 , ISSUE 2, 944–965

 , identification, and treatment of psychiatric disorders with interpersonal impairment, such as externalising disorders, is interpersonal trust (hereon referred to as trust) which can be measured through behavioural decision making (4).
 Research investigating the association between behavioural trust and externalising disorders, however, has been scarce.